 Nevertheless, despite these positive development gains, the economy has not generated enough quality jobs and the incidence of poverty in STP has remained stubbornly high.
-A little over one-third of the population (35.6%) lives in extreme poverty on less than the international poverty line of \$1.90 per day, and more than two-thirds of the population is poor, using the higher poverty line of \$3.20 per day, and the country's Gini coefficient has risen from 32.1 in 2000 to 30.8 in 2010 and to 40.7 in 2017, indicating an alarming widening in the inequality gap8, which is characteristic of lower middle income countries.
-A World Bank poverty estimate of IOF data based on consumption rather aggregates than expenditures provides for an extreme poverty of 25.9 %, which is high compared to small island states as Cabe Verde (3.2%) or Comoros (17.6%).
+A little over one-third of the population (35.6%) lives in extreme poverty on less than the international poverty line of \$1.90 per day, and more than two-thirds of the population is poor, using the higher poverty line of \$3.20 per day, and the country's Gini coefficient has risen from 32.1 in 2000 to 30.8 in 2010 and to 40.7 in 2017, indicating an alarming widening in the inequality gap, which is characteristic of lower middle income countries.
+A World Bank poverty estimate of IOF data based on consumption aggregates rather than expenditures provides for an extreme poverty of 25.9 %, which is high compared to small island states as Cabe Verde (3.2%) or Comoros (17.6%).

-The economic model of the country has been largely based upon tourism and its related services sector in restauration and wholesale/retail, as well as agriculture which mostly consists of subsistence farming but accounts for 70% of rural employment9.
+The economic model of the country has been largely based upon tourism and its related services sector in restauration and wholesale/retail, as well as agriculture which mostly consists of subsistence farming but accounts for 70% of rural employment.
 The Covid-19 pandemic and the Ukraine crisis have greatly impacted the economy.
-The tourism sector is slowly recovering from the huge drop in tourists in 2020 and 2021 but the impact of the high prices of agricultural and fuel imports is still to be fully felt.
-Fuel imports are the main source of the increase in debt as the country is fully reliant upon oil for its thermal power generation.
+The tourism sector recovered from the huge drop in tourists in 2020 and 2021 with tourism numbers now back to 2019 level.
+But the impact of the high prices of agricultural and fuel imports has been felt with inflation of over 25% in 2022 which decreased to around 10.9% by the end of 2024.
+Fuel imports are the main source of foreign currency drain as the country is fully reliant upon oil for its thermal power generation.
 Fishing has traditionally been another source of subsistence, primarily artisanal fishing.
-STP has no national industrial fishing vessels but has signed fishing agreements with European Union, Japan, and China, which have allowed foreign operators with industrial fishing fleets to exploit the STP under license.
-However, institutional capacity weaknesses. particularly human and technical capacity, and inadequate data systems mean that government is unable to effectively enforce licensing agreements and monitor and control catches.
-Moreover, harmful, and unsustainable fishing practices fishermen have led to over-exploitation and depletion of marine resources, forcing artisanal fishermen to go further at sea to fish.